GallowayLabMIT/protocols/docs/recipes/tc/common_TC_aliquots.rst

 1. Make a 0.1% BSA/PBS **(ONLY use Millipore Sigma, A2058)** solution and syringe filter through a 0.2 µm filter
 2. Add 500 µL filtered 0.1% BSA/PBS to a 50 µg bottle of neurotrophics to get a 100 µg/ml (10kx) master stock

+**For FGF only**

-3.  **For FGF only**, make 10 µL of 10kx master stock aliquots for long term -80°C storage
+3. Make 10 µL of 10kx master stock aliquots for long term -80°C storage

     - You'll end up with ~50 of 10kx aliquots

+**For BDNF, CNTF, GDNF only**

-4. For BDNF, CNTF, GDNF only, make 90 µL of 10kx master stock aliquots using for long term -80°C storage
+4. Make 90 µL of 10kx master stock aliquots using for long term -80°C storage

     - You'll end up with ~5.5 of 10kx aliquots

 5. For BDNF, CNTF, GDNF only, *directly* add 810 µL filtered 0.1% BSA/PBS to the 90 µL 10kx master stock to make 10 µg/ml (1,000x) stock aliquots

     - For the last half 10kx master stock aliquot, you'll have to manually measure it day of to know how much BSA/PBS to add. e.g. 35.8 µL will need 322.2 µL.

 6. Make 50 µL aliquots for medium term -20°C storage

     -  You'll end up with ~18 of 1,000x aliquots (2 rows of a cardboard box)
     -  Leave the last aliquot for short term use in 4°C
     -  You can use the full 50 µL -20°C aliquots to directly make 50 mL N3 aliquots for reprogramming experiments